Introducing recommended courses, weather forecasts, and course maps for Shizukuishi Ski Resort

 One of the Tohoku region's leading snow resorts, outstanding in scale and variety

-Located three hours from Tokyo on the Tohoku Shinkansen, this resort represents northern Tohoku and boasts one of the largest scales in the region.
-It is a traditional ski resort with one of the few authentic downhill courses in Japan, and was the venue for the Alpine Skiing World Championships in 1993.
+Located just three hours from Tokyo by Tohoku Shinkansen, this resort is a leading destination in northern Tohoku and boasts one of the largest scales in the region.
+It is a historic ski resort with one of the few full-fledged downhill courses in Japan, and was the venue for the Alpine Ski World Championships in 1993.

 Topics from the '25-26 season